 Through all this, I became PASSIONATE about sleep.
 Knowing what it was like to be without it, made me love and appreciate it like I never had before I had kids.
 It became increasingly clear to me what I wanted to do.
 I wanted to help other desperate parents get their little ones sleeping well.

-So I trained with the Sleep Sense Program, and became a certified baby sleep consultant.
+So I trained with the Sleep Sense Program, and became a certified paediatric sleep consultant.

 Today, I am the proud founder of Our Little Chicks Sleep Solutions, an enterprise dedicated to successfully teaching babies and children around the world to become amazing sleepers.